 \section{Abstract}

 Landau's criterion for superfluidity is a special case of a broader principle: A moving fluid cannot be stopped by frictional forces if its state of motion is a local minimum of the grand potential.
 We employ this general thermodynamic criterion to derive a set of inequalities that any superfluid mixture (with an arbitrary number of order parameters) must satisfy for a certain state of motion to be long-lived and unimpeded by friction.
 These macroscopic constraints complement Landau's original criterion, in that they hold at all temperatures, and remain valid even for gapless superfluids.
-Unfortunately, they are only necessary conditions for the existence of a frictionless hydrodynamic motion, since they presuppose the validity of a fluid description.
-However, they do provide sufficient conditions for stability against stochastic hydrodynamic fluctuations.
-We first formulate our analysis within the framework of General Relativity, and then we take the Newtonian limit.
+They are only necessary conditions for the existence of a frictionless hydrodynamic motion, since they presuppose the validity of a fluid description, but they provide sufficient conditions for stability against stochastic hydrodynamic fluctuations.
+We first formulate our analysis within General Relativity (with neutron star applications in mind), and then we take the Newtonian limit.